GajanSoorian/invoicing-webapp/README.md

 - Integration test cases with mocked Database.
 - Angular test cases for frontend.
 - Separate endpoint for Modify (PATCH)
+- Separate routes for different views for manageable code.
 - JWT authorization for rest endpoints.
 - Dockerize everything
 - Create an analytics dashboard page as the login page to: